pyMultiVideo/docs/docs/index.md

 *Key Features*

 - `pyMultiVideo` is an application for aquiring images from mulitple cameras simulaneously.
 This is primarily a scientific application.
-- This is a `python 3.10` implementation with GUI written using the [QT framework](https://www.qt.io/product/framework) and has a built-in GUI to see the videos you are aquiring real-time.
+- This is a `python 3.10` implementation with GUI written using the [QT framework](https://www.qt.io/product/framework) to see the videos you are aquiring real-time.
-- Use of the `spinnaker-python` API is a key feature of this application.
+- Teledyne's Spinnaker API integration is a key feature of this application.

 ### Recommended Usage

-Video aqusition with simulateous recording from different cameras
+Synchronised video capture from multiple cameras.

 ### Currently Supported Cameras